bikebike/BikeBike/README.md

 If the user has sufficient rights, these blocks will also be surrounded by the necessary markup to allow them to be selected and edited by the user.

 ### Style Guide ###

 On hold until our design team determines a director for our identity.

+## Testing Practices ##

+Once tests are set up, we will ensure 100% code coverage.
+This higher than normal amount is due to the fact that the application will capture all translations, on which pages they occur, and which keys are missing languages in each available language.